Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Introduction

+We now state the main results of this paper.
+They rely on the general formalism of (formal) derived algebraic geometry over $X_{\DR}$, when $X$ is a smooth projective $\mathbb{C}$-scheme developed in Part I. Using this language, we may properly formulate and prove the abstract propagation of solution singularities result (cf. (\ref{eqn: LPDE})) and the related CKK-theorem.

-The first result treats propagation and Cauchy problems for \NLPDES with holomorphic coefficients in the complex domain where the initial data may have singularities along a regular hypersurface on the initial surface.\footnote{In the linear setting Y. Hamada \cite{Hamada} shows that by assuming the characteristic surfaces issuing from the points of singularity in the initial data are simple, the singularity in the initial data is propagated along these surfaces.
-If the initial data have at most poles (resp. essential singularities), the solution in general has at most poles (resp. essential singularities) on these surfaces.} To reach it, we overcome the challenges of: (a) building a theory of solution spaces for $\NLPDES$ in the presence of symmetries, (b) finding the correct definitions for their singular supports, here the $1$-microcharacteristic variety $Char_{\mathcal{D}}^1(\mathcal{A})$ (Subsect.\ref{sssec: D-Geometric Microcharacteristics}) and (c) study microlocalization in the non-linear setting. \textbf{Theorem B.} \textit{Let $M$ be a real analytic manifold with complexification $X$ and consider a system of non-linear \PDEs over $X$ defined by a sequence (\ref{eqn:NLPDE SES}) whose derived space of solutions $\mathsf{Sol}_X(\mathcal{B}_X)$ is homotopically $\mathcal{D}_X$-finitely presented (Sect. \ref{sec: Derived non-linear PDEs}) admitting a perfect tangent complex $\mathbb{T}_{\mathcal{B}}.$ Let $V\subset T^*X$ be a closed subset and $T_VT^*X$ the normal bundle.
-Then the $1$-micro-characteristic variety $Char_{\mathcal{D},V}^1(\mathcal{B})$ is a conic subset of $\mathsf{Sol}(\mathcal{A})\times_X T_VT^*X.$ If $V=T_X^*X,$ then for all (infinite jets) of solutions $\varphi$ of $\Sol_X(\mathcal{B}_X)$, by linearization (Prop. \ref{Linearization Lemma} and Sect. \ref{sec: Derived Linearization and the Equivariant Loop Stack}) and considering base-change of microfunctions from $\mathcal{O}_X[\mathcal{D}_X]$-modules to $\mathcal{B}_X[\mathcal{E}_X]$-modules, one has that}
+The first result treats propagation and Cauchy problems for nonlinear PDEs with holomorphic coefficients in the complex domain where the initial data may have singularities along a regular hypersurface on the initial surface.\footnote{In the linear setting Y. Hamada \cite{Hamada} shows that by assuming the characteristic surfaces issuing from the points of singularity in the initial data are simple, the singularity in the initial data is propagated along these surfaces.
+If the initial data have at most poles (resp. essential singularities), the solution in general has at most poles (resp. essential singularities) on these surfaces.} To reach it, we overcome the challenges of: (a) introducing $\D$-module microlocalization in the non-linear setting § \ref{sec: Algebraic D-Geometry}, (b) developing a geometric theory of solution spaces for generalized nonlinear PDEs in the presence of symmetries via their functor of points §\ref{sec: Derived D-NLPDES} and §\ref{sec: Derived dR-NLPDES} and (c) defining their cohomological singular supports, here the $1$-microcharacteristic variety $\mathsf{Ch}_{\D}^1(\mathcal{A})$ (§§\ref{sssec: D-Geometric Microcharacteristics}).